 Your retainer will need to be cleaned daily, as your mouth exposes it to different bacteria, leftover food particles, and plaque.
 Do not leave your retainer near anything hot, and don’t flip it in your mouth, as doing so could cause the wires to bend.
 Finally, don’t lose your retainer because they are very expensive to replace.
 Talk to the doctor to discuss how to properly clean and care for your retainer.

 How Long Do I Need to Wear a Retainer After Braces?

 To ensure your teeth don’t move, you will need to wear a retainer until your gums and jawbone have stabilized around the new position of your teeth.
 While your doctor will recommend the specifics of your treatment, many orthodontists believe that children and teens should wear their retainers until their early to mid-20s when they have all of their permanent teeth and their jaws stop growing.

 The cost of a retainer is different for every patient.
 At our offices, we have several options for payment, including cash, check, credit card and outside financing through CareCredit® and OrthoBanc® – all to make your treatment affordable.

 A retainer is designed to help “retain” the new placement of the teeth after braces.
-If you are interested in learning more about a retainer, please contact Comfort Dental Care and Orthodontics in Crestview, Pensacola, or Santa Rosa Beach today.
+If you are interested in learning more about a retainer, please contact Comfort Dental Care and Orthodontics in Crestview, Pensacola, Santa Rosa Beach or Mary Esther today.